gibbsalex/gibbsalex.github.io/_posts/2025-03-28-Kalman-Filter-One.md

 1. Take a guess at the new state $ x_{t} $.
 2. Use the optimal gain $K$, to update the guess with sensor measurements $y_{t}$.

+# kalmanfilter.net

+Find a weighted average of sensor measurements.
+Change the weights each data sample according to the accuracy of the sensor.

+## Procedure
+1. "estimate the current state based on the measurement and prior prediction"

+2. "predict the next state based on the current state estimate using the Dynamic Model"

+The Kalman Gain is the factor that is multiplied to the error between the measurement and the predicted value of the current state("innovation").
+This gain adapts optimally according to dynamic model.

 # Challenges: